-The Library supports classroom instruction by providing students access to required course-related materials through the Course Reserve system.
+The Library supports classroom instruction and the University's academic mission by providing students access to required course-related materials through the Course Reserve system.
 Reserve materials can be in physical format (hard copies of books) or e-reserves (PDFs of book chapters, articles, handouts, etc.).

 The policy below ensures protection of both the rights of copyright holders and the fair use rights available to the academic community.